 The sustainable management of the world’s fisheries resources has long been a primary concern to the world community but as the effects of over-fishing and the prevalence of IUU fishing have emerged as significant threats to that sustainable management philosophy, the global concern has been reflected through a series of instruments and initiatives.
 The United Nations Convention on the Law of the Sea (UNCLOS) is the foundation and over time a greater emphasis has been placed on specific measures to ensure sustainability and counter illegal fishing.

-More recently there has been specific reference to the need for a Global Record of Fishing Vessels, recognising that the lack of transparency across the global fisheries sector is a major facilitator of illegal and destructive fishing practices.
+More recently there has been specific reference to the need for a Global Record of Fishing Vessels, Refrigerated Transport Vessels and Supply Vessels recognizing that the lack of transparency across the global fisheries sector is a major facilitator of illegal and destructive fishing practices.
 The project to explore the development of a Global Record of Fishing Vessels has emerged as a result of that recognition.

 Key background instruments include:

-- FAO.
-Code of Conduct for Responsible Fisheries Unlike the two preceeding agreements, the Code is voluntary and no specific action by States is required for it to take effect.
+- FAO Code of Conduct for Responsible Fisheries Unlike the two preceding agreements, the Code is voluntary and no specific action by States is required for it to take effect.
 However, its provisions may be used as a basis for domestic action, whether in the form of policy initiatives or even in shaping specific legislative provisions.
-It focuses on “responsible behaviour” similar to “codes of ethics” in other professions and sectors.
+It focuses on “responsible behavior” similar to “codes of ethics” in other professions and sectors.